clai-group/claid-infrastructure/README.md

 With *Osteoarthritis* still selected, switch the genetic layer to **Supported**.
-The calibration trace asks whether higher model confidence tracks higher genetic support ($r_g$); across the corpus it rises monotonically, showing the model recovers biology it was never shown — the interactive counterpart to Figure 1.
+The calibration trace asks whether higher model confidence tracks higher genetic support ($r_g$); across the corpus it is concentrated in the highest confidence strata and depleted in the lowest, showing the model recovers biology it was never shown — the interactive counterpart to Figure 1.

 **3 · Topological bridges**